You at 23 weeks pregnant

 These are ‘practice’ contractions, and feel a bit like a band of muscle tightening across your belly.
 Some women feel them later.
 Some women don’t feel them at all.
 They tend to be stronger and more noticeable towards the end of pregnancy and can sometimes feel like mild labour contractions.

 The uterus is putting downward pressure on your bladder again, so you might want to go to the toilet more often.

-Your cervix is probably sealed tightly shut with a mucus plug – later called ‘a show’.
+Your cervix is usually sealed well with a protective mucus plug – later called a show.

 Your baby when you’re 23 weeks pregnant

 This is what your baby is up to:

 - Your baby is about 20 cm long from head to bottom, and weighs around 540 gm.

 - The different parts of the nervous system are all working together nicely.
 Your baby can recognise light, sound and pain.

 - The hair on your baby’s head and eyebrows is starting to develop colour.

 - The pancreas is functioning now, producing insulin.